 A significant number of shares of our common stock are held by a small number of stockholders.
 Sales of a significant number of shares of our common stock, or the expectation that such sales may occur, could significantly reduce the market price of our common stock.
 Holders of a significant number of shares of our common stock, from investments made when we were a private company, have rights to cause us to file a registration statement on their behalf or include their shares in registration statements that we may file on our behalf or on behalf of other stockholders.
-In addition, we included all of the 1.9 million shares of our common stock purchased by Sepracor in a registration statement that we filed in January 2006.
+Additionally, in connection with the CEFF, we filed a registration statement with the SEC to register the resale of up to a total of approximately 7.4 million shares of our common stock that may be issued pursuant to the CEFF or upon exercise of the warrant we issued in connection with establishing the CEFF.
 Our stock price may decline as a result of the sale of the shares of our common stock included in these registration statements.